ament/ament_lint/ament_clang_tidy/doc/index.rst

     ament_clang_tidy [<path> ...]

-When using the option ``--reformat`` the proposed changes are applied in place.
+When using the option ``--fix-errors`` the proposed changes are applied in place.
+The ``--explain-config`` option will explain the origin of the enabled configuration checks.

 How to run the check from within a CMake ament package as part of the tests?